Screenshot of Anchored North video | Anchored North.

 After 50.50 contacted Facebook and YouTube, they reviewed some of Anchored North’s ads and said they contravened their rules against ad content that disparages or discriminates against users.

-Currently the group, which has also targeted anti-abortion video ads at young women, is not running Facebook ads anywhere in the world.
+Currently, the group, which has also targeted anti-abortion video ads at young women, is not running Facebook ads anywhere in the world.
 YouTube said it has removed Anchored North ads that violate its policies.

-However, millions of people have already seen these ads, and there will likely be more targeted campaigns that slip through the platforms’ policies in the future as groups find new ways of getting around the rules.
+However, millions of people have already seen these ads, and there will probably be more targeted campaigns that slip through the platforms’ policies in the future as groups find new ways of getting around the rules.